-TomTom Traffic provides accurate information about traffic jams and trustworthy ETAs, helping drivers make better decisions that save time, reduce stress and make the roads a safer place.
+TomTom Traffic provides accurate information about traffic jams and delays expected on the planned route, helping drivers make better decisions that save time, reduce stress and make the roads a safer place

 The number of vehicles on the road network is increasing, congestion is building and travel times are lengthening.
 Drivers are faced with congestion more frequently, and users of mapping and navigation applications are seeking ways to save time getting to their destinations.

 TomTom Traffic is an accurate, real-time traffic information service driven by more than 500 million connected devices and collects over 5 billion traffic measurements a day.
-It gives drivers highly accurate information for better route calculation (including continuous rerouting) and ETA using the OpenLR™ technology.
-At the same time, it minimises OEM system requirements in terms of bandwidth consumption, processing power and memory.
-We collect over 5 billion traffic measurements a day using the OpenLR™ technology – TomTom’s dynamic location referencing.
+It gives drivers highly accurate information enabling better route calculation (including continuous rerouting) and ETA using the OpenLR™ technology.
+At the same time, it aims to minimise OEM system requirements in terms of bandwidth consumption, processing power and memory.

 To maintain the high quality and road coverage of TomTom Traffic, we use a range of sources in our fusion engine to generate real-time traffic information.
 The precise mix of sources varies by geographic market.